SpaceCheetah322/PowerHop/README.md

 # PowerHop
-A OOP Frogger like program with added powerups and modes
+A OOP program inspired by Frogger, with added powerups and modes

 # Roles
 * Ava -